Flotomate/product_docs/source/admin/admin-automation.rst

 Flotomate has 67 predefined email notifications that are sent on particular events.
-Emails notifications are useful in keeping stakeholders up to date on certain aspects of the product.
+Emails notifications are useful in keeping stakeholders up to date with the operations of the product.
 You have complete control over the content of the notifications, and you can even turn them off if required.

-:ref:`Request Feedback <request feedback settings>` has a dependence on Email Notifications.
+:ref:`Request Feedback <request feedback settings>` feature has a dependence on Email Notifications.
 Certain notifications need to be on for feedback to work.